hrmsk66/terraformify/README.md

 ### Customizing the Resource Name

-`service` is used as the default target resource name.
+By default, `service` is used as the TF resource name for the service to be imported.
 To customize it, use the `--resource-name` or `-n` flag.

 ```
 terraformify service (vcl|compute) <service-id> [<path-to-package>] -n <resource-name>